otsohelos/ot_harjoitustyo/MapGenerator/documentation/Software Requirements Specification.md

 After the basic version is functional, it will be complemented by the following functionalities, time permitting:

 - Contiguity of terrain types setting: how likely adjacent squares are to have the same type of terrain
-- Addition of Legend and customisable map name
+- Addition of Legend (DONE for Terrain view) and customisable map name
+- Rainy / dry setting
+- DONE: Option to re-randomize terrain
+- Addition of cities
+- Addition of roads
-- Addition of roads and rivers
+- Addition of rivers
 - Possibility to go back a couple of maps if user clicked Redo by accident